-- DC/AC systems: The nominal voltage multiplied by the amp-hour capacity multiplied by the applicable efficiency (V{DC} x Amp-Hours x (1 kW/1000W) x Applicable Efficiency). - o The following specifications must be provided to calculate energy capacity: - Duration of discharge (hours) - DC dischargeable amp-hour capacity, associated with the duration of discharge specified, including all losses and ancillary loads (such as power conditioning and thermal management) - Nominal voltage (V{DC}) - Applicable efficiency (if necessary), which accounts for conversion, transformation, or other efficiency losses (e.g. Inverter CEC weighted efficiency, DC-DC converter efficiency, etc.) - HVAC-integrated S-TES: The rated capacity (W) multiplied by the avoided compressor(s) run-hours that the system can provide in a single discharge. - Refrigeration TES: The rated capacity (W) multiplied by the avoided compressor(s) and condenser(s) run-hours that the system can provide in a single discharge. - Large TES: - Model system kWh using building simulation software.
-Applicants using proprietary simulation models must use building energy simulation software that complies with ANSI/ASHRAE Standard 140-2017 and ASHRAE Standard 90.1 2016/2019 Appendix G. - Use site pre-monitoring to calibrate the model.
-Site pre-monitoring points are provided in the L-TES methodology description in the Appendix to the Handbook. - Use the calibrated 8760 model to populate a number of 1-hour bins. - Interpolate between the end of the bin database and the 1-in-10 Peak kW-based UC Davis methodology. - "Smooth out" the number of hours in the bins to account for noise in the TMY3 file.
+- DC/AC systems: The nominal voltage multiplied by the amp-hour capacity multiplied by the applicable efficiency (V{DC} x Amp-Hours x (1 kW/1000W) x Applicable Efficiency). - The following specifications must be provided to calculate energy capacity: - Duration of discharge (hours) - DC dischargeable amp-hour capacity, associated with the duration of discharge specified, including all losses and ancillary loads (such as power conditioning and thermal management) - Nominal voltage (V{DC}) - Applicable efficiency (if necessary), which accounts for conversion, transformation, or other efficiency losses (e.g., Inverter CEC weighted efficiency, DC-DC converter efficiency, etc.) - HVAC-integrated S-TES: The rated capacity (W) multiplied by the avoided compressor(s) run-hours that the system can provide in a single discharge. - Refrigeration TES: The rated capacity (W) multiplied by the avoided compressor(s) and condenser(s) run-hours that the system can provide in a single discharge.

+Large TES: The energy capacity (Wh) for a single discharge can be estimated using building simulation model output (using industry accepted building simulation models).
+L-TES applicants who submit their initial system performance estimates using proprietary simulation models must use building energy simulation software that complies with ANSI/ASHRAE Standard 140-2017 and ASHRAE Standard 90.1 2016/2019 Appendix G. The energy capacity must be updated at ICF by calibrating the building simulation model using monitored data as described in section 5.5.
+The methodology used to determine the rated capacity is described in the steps below: